Sustainability

 15 |

-- *1Number of recruits in new university graduate career-oriented posts is calculated from Number of new career-oriented university graduate recruits scheduled to enter the company in the next fiscal year.
+- *1Number of recruits in new university graduate career-oriented posts is calculated from Number of new career-oriented university graduate recruits scheduled to enter the company in the next fiscal year until FY2021.
+From FY2022 onwards, it was calculated from Number of new career-oriented university graduate recruits scheduled to enter the company in the current fiscal year.

 - *2Four companies in Japan: Teijin Limited, Teijin Pharma Limited, Teijin Frontier Co., Ltd., Infocom Corporation

-- *3As of March 31 of each fiscal year.
+- *3Data as of March 31 of each fiscal year

 - *5Two companies in Japan: Teijin Limited, Teijin Pharma Limited

 - *7Number of employees with disabilities does not refer to the headcount, but to number of persons with disabilities calculated taking into consideration the type of disability and the working hours.
 These form the basis for calculating the employment rate of persons with disabilities as per the employment quota system for persons with disabilities.
-For fiscal 2021, the employment situation as of April 1, 2022.
+For FY2021, the employment situation is as of April 1, 2022.
+Since FY2022, the employment situation is as of March 31 of each fiscal year.

 Item |